mawds/FindRSEs/README.md

 This project aims to identify Research Software Engineers and Research Data Scientists (some of whom are not formally called like that).

-We explore diverse data sources:
+We explore several data sources:

 [Research Software Association WordPress Website](http://rse.ac.uk/)